gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Test cases

-- mixed C/C++ binary.
+- Build breaks when C++ source file cannot be compiled.
+- Build breaks when C source file cannot be compiled.
+- Build breaks when a binary cannot be linked, for each type of binary.
+- C compilation is incremental wrt C source files, header files and compiler settings.
-- each type of binary.
+- Mixed C/C++ binary, for each type of binary.

 # Build a binary from assembler source files